 - Then save the code and exit by using the command: wq.

 - Try to use space instead of tab and ensure that spacing should be consistent with the YAML file to prevent bugs.

 - Execute the playbook.

-- Then after the execution of the playbook, copy the link into the webserver which was created and there can be a playbook that was created in the command-line interface.
-Then whatever task, host, and handler created were executed in the webserver hosted on the machine.
+- After executing the playbook, you should copy the link into the created web server.
+Then, you can create a playbook in the command-line interface.
+Next, execute any tasks, hosts, and handlers on the webserver hosted on the machine.

-The above image is the home page of the webserver and once the link is copied, it displays all the tasks we created.
+The image above shows the home page of the web server.
+After copying the link, it will display all the tasks created.